DC00/meme-compiler/README.md

 yt-dlp --config-location ./yt-dlp.conf <url>
 ```

 The configurations in the yt-dlp.conf file are also used in the python client YoutubeDL initialization.
-Since the source code is hard to follow I am documenting what the parameters do here:
+YT-DLP source code is hard to follow so  documenting what the parameters do here:

 ```
 params = {